Girls are often short in stature, and they may have some emotional and learning difficulties, but most will have normal intelligence.

 There are two types of Turner syndrome:

-- In classical Turner syndrome, an X chromosome is completely missing, affects about half of the people with TS
+- In classical Turner syndrome, an X chromosome is completely missing.
+This affects about half of all people with TS.

-- Mosaic Turner syndrome, mosaicism, or Turner mosaicism, where the abnormalities occur only in the X chromosome of some of the body's cells
+- Mosaic Turner syndrome, mosaicism, or Turner mosaicism is where the abnormalities occur only in the X chromosome of some of the body's cells.

 The signs and symptoms of Turner syndrome vary considerably.
 They may even appear before birth.